-Locations: War Mother's Memorial, Little Rock Creek, Historic Carousel House, Public Art Glass, "Glimpse of the Promised Land" Public Art, Carousel, and future interpretive elements related to athletics, segregation to integration, and John Chavis.
+Locations: War Mothers Memorial, Little Rock Creek, Historic Carousel House, Public Art Glass, "Glimpse of the Promised Land" Public Art, Carousel, and future interpretive elements related to athletics, John Chavis Memorial Park: Past to Present, and John Chavis.

 Description: Docent-led tours might be advertised and offered from time to time, particularly as part of large events such as Chavis Park Celebrates.